Cirque

 Upper Thornton Lake Cirque in North Cascades National Park, U.S.

 A cirque (/fr/; from the Latin word circus) is an amphitheatre-like valley formed by glacial erosion.
 Alternative names for this landform are corrie (from coire, meaning a pot or cauldron) and cwm (valley); /cy/).
 A cirque may also be a similarly shaped landform arising from fluvial erosion.

 The concave shape of a glacial cirque is open on the downhill side, while the cupped section is generally steep.
 Cliff-like slopes, down which ice and glaciated debris combine and converge, form the three or more higher sides.
 The floor of the cirque ends up bowl-shaped, as it is the complex convergence zone of combining ice flows from multiple directions and their accompanying rock burdens.
-Hence, it experiences somewhat greater erosion forces and is most often overdeepened below the level of the cirque's low-side outlet (stage) and its down-slope (backstage) valley.
-If the cirque is subject to seasonal melting, the floor of the cirque most often forms a tarn (small lake) behind a dam, which marks the downstream limit of the glacial overdeepening.
+Hence, it experiences somewhat greater erosion forces and is most often overdeepened below the level of the cirque's low-side outlet (stage) and its down-slope valley (backstage).
+If the cirque is subject to seasonal melting, the floor of the cirque most often forms a tarn (small lake) behind a natural dam, which marks the downstream limit of the glacial overdeepening.
 The dam itself can be composed of moraine, glacial till, or a lip of the underlying bedrock.

 The fluvial cirque or makhtesh, found in karst landscapes, is formed by intermittent river flow cutting through layers of limestone and chalk leaving sheer cliffs.
 A common feature for all fluvial-erosion cirques is a terrain which includes erosion resistant upper structures overlying materials which are more easily eroded.